dataluscorp/browser/docs/contributing/debugging/debugging_on_windows.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 First of all, it's necessary to install a Visual Studio extension to be
 able to follow child processes as they are created.
-Firefox, in general,
+Datalus, in general,
 and even in non-e10s mode, does not start the main process directly, it
 starts it via a Launcher Process.
 This means that Visual Studio will
 only attach to the first process it finds, and will not hit any